 North American Stock Exchanges

-The Toronto Stock Exchange (TSX) is the largest stock exchange in Canada and the third largest in North America by market capitalization.
-It was established in 1852, providing senior issuers with efficient access to public equity, liquidity for existing and new investors, and the prestige and market exposure associated with being listed on a world-class marketplace.
+The Toronto Stock Exchange (TSX) is the largest stock exchange in Canada and the third-largest in North America by market capitalization, behind only the NYSE and NASDAQ.
+Established in 1852, the TSX has a long history of serving Canadian businesses and investors.
+It is widely regarded as one of the most important stock exchanges in the world, particularly for companies in the natural resources, energy, and mining sectors.
+The TSX provides senior issuers with access to public equity, liquidity for existing and new investors, and the prestige associated with being listed on a world-class marketplace.

 List of major stock exchanges in North America: